 Program Prerequisites:

 The program is limited admissions, requiring completion of a separate “Application for EMS Programs,” minimum college placement scores in English and reading (as described at www.edison.edu/assessment/placement.php), and acceptance into the program by the College EMS Department.
-Additional application requirements include: Current CPR certification (either American Heart Association Basic Life Support for Health Care Providers or American Red Cross Professional Rescuer), satisfactory completion of an immunization and health report, and satisfactory completion of a College-approved criminal advisory background check completed at the applicant’s expense.
+Additional application requirements include: Additional application requirements include: Current CPR certification as outlined by the Florida Department of Health Bureau of Emergency Medical Services, satisfactory completion of an immunization and health report, and satisfactory completion of a College-approved criminal advisory background check completed at the applicant’s expense.

 SECTION II